 - CZM Hosts Eighth Coastal Management Fellow - In July, CZM welcomed Margot Mansfield as CZM’s eighth Coastal Management Fellow from the NOAA Coastal Services Center.
 Margot, who graduated from the University of Maine with a Master of Science in Earth Science and has experience examining sea level fluctuations in wetlands, was nominated by Maine Sea Grant and matched with CZM to promote beach and dune nourishment as a “green” climate change adaptation option in Massachusetts.
 While at CZM, Margot will evaluate impacts of marine sediment extraction and transport; investigate vulnerable beaches and potential sources of sediment; refine screening criteria; and develop policy, planning, and management recommendations to encourage beach and dune nourishment projects as viable tools for shore protection.

 Coastal Habitat and Water Quality Protection

 - Nearly $400,000 in CPR Grants Awarded to Coastal Communities - In December, CZM awarded $399,120 in Coastal Pollution Remediation (CPR) Grants for projects to protect coastal waters in Massachusetts.
-As described in the EEA Press Release, the Fiscal Year 2014 winning projects are:
+The Fiscal Year 2014 winning projects are: